 1. Revenue Forecasting to Double ARR

 Predictable revenue starts with understanding client retention patterns, average contract values, and how often prospects convert to customers.
-A strategic CFO builds models that project monthly recurring revenue (MRR) or annual recurring revenue (ARR) based on your historical data, then stress-tests those projections against different growth scenarios.
+A strategic CFO builds models that support financial planning around monthly recurring revenue (MRR) or annual recurring revenue (ARR) using your historical data, then stress-tests those projections against different growth scenarios to uncover growth opportunities.

 2. Tax Optimization for Immediate Cash

-Strategic tax planning differs from traditional tax preparation by creating cash for reinvestment rather than just minimizing what you owe.
-For example, optimizing your business entity structure and how you compensate yourself as an owner might generate $60K in annual tax savings that flows directly into hiring, marketing, or technology investments.
+Strategic tax planning differs from basic accounting services by creating cash for reinvestment rather than just minimizing what you owe.
+For example, optimizing your business entity structure and how you compensate yourself as an owner might generate $60K in annual tax savings that can be redeployed toward business objectives such as hiring, marketing, or technology investments.

 Reference the IRS Business Structures Guide for entity classifications and tax implications.